 How to Remove Excessive Snow From Your Pool Cover

-● If your cover has between two and three feet of buildup, worry about removing snow accumulation around the edges of your pool first.
-Removing that accumulation will facilitate efficient water drainage into the pool when the buildup on top of the cover begins to melt.
+Worry about removing snow accumulation around the edges of your pool first.
+Removing that accumulation will facilitate efficient water drainage into the pool when the buildup on top of the cover melts.
 If you want, you can use a broom to remove a small amount of the buildup around the edges of the cover, too.

-● If your cover has more than three feet of snow buildup, use a push broom with soft bristles to gently pull snow off the top of the cover.
-You can also try using a plastic snow shovel if the snow is very dense or hardened as a broom may not get the job done efficiently.
-A strong leaf blower can also work, but only if you’re dealing with powder, not wet, heavy snow.
+Use a push broom with soft bristles to gently pull snow off the top of the cover.
+You can also try using a plastic snow shovel if the snow is very dense or hardened, as a broom may not get the job done efficiently.

 Royal Pool & Spa: Your Twin Cities Swimming Pool Maintenance Experts